ExTEnS10N/rayon-on-worker/README.md

 WebAssembly threads use Web Workers under the hood for instantiating other threads with the same WebAssembly module & memory.

-wasm-bindgen-rayon provides the required JS code for those Workers internally, and [uses a syntax that is recognised across various bundlers](https://web.dev/bundling-non-js-resources/).
+rayon-on-worker provides the required JS code for those Workers internally, and [uses a syntax that is recognised across various bundlers](https://web.dev/bundling-non-js-resources/).

 ### Usage with Webpack